 Fellowship awardees are expected to become active in Jewish life at Rhodes and to fulfill the following requirements:

-- Make a presentation about Jewish life at Rhodes at a Jewish Community Partners board meeting
+Make a presentation about Jewish life at Rhodes at a Memphis Jewish Federation board meeting;

 We live in an increasingly complicated world.
 How does your involvement in Jewish life influence the way you foresee accomplishing Rhodes’ vision of “graduating students with a life-long passion for learning, a compassion for others, and the ability to translate academic study and personal concern into effective leadership and action in their communities and the world?”